-Architecture Marketing and The Iconic Australian Houses at Museum of Sydney till 17 August 2014
+The Iconic Australian Houses at Museum of Sydney till 17 August 2014

 Over the years I have ventured into many exhibitions on Australian architecture.
 Most have been so badly put together that to call them boring is an understatement.
 This is not to say that the architecture is the problem, it is clearly that bodies such as the Institute of Architects know how to talk themselves but have little idea of how to market to the wider general public.

 The redevelopment of Prince Alfred Park Sydney